Dow drops 345 points as tech stocks get crushed

 The wild ride on Wall Street just got crazier.

-The Dow dropped about 345 points, or 1.4%, on Tuesday, completely reversing a 244-point gain from early in the day.
-The selloff followed Monday's 670-point spike.
+The Dow dropped 345 points, or 1.4%, on Tuesday, completely reversing a 244-point gain from early in the day.
+The sell-off followed Monday's 670-point spike.

 The Nasdaq plunged nearly 3% -- wiping out nearly all of Monday's huge gains for the tech sector.
 The Nasdaq is now up just 1.5% on the year.